 No, all of our claims are taken on a No Win, No Fee basis with no upfront costs.
 Checking you are eligible to claim is also totally free.

-There are many examples of disrepair, with the most common being faulty heating systems, damp and mould, leaking roofs, wall cracks, faulty gas and water, and infestations.
+There are many examples of disrepair, with the most common being faulty electrics, severe mould, flooding, damaged walls, sinking floors, and crumbling plasterwork.

 Landlords are not liable to carry out any repairs until they you have given them notice.
 After you have given notice, they need to carry out the repairs within a “reasonable time”.
 This may differ case to case.